Can’t somebody create multiple accounts and make tons of fake positive reviews for themselves?

 Why are you creating a token when the basic premise can be accomplished without a token?

 While it is true that basic staking can be done with ETH, there are benefits to a token that is limited in scope.
 For instance, it decouples the value of a staked amount from the whims of speculation that occur in other currencies.
-It also allows for advanced features in the future that may not be possible without a token (like offering insurance against staked amounts or loaning stakes to users.)
+It also allows for advanced features in the future that may not be possible without a token (like offering insurance against staked amounts, loaning stakes to users, or giving control of your stake to another user.)
 It is also a mechanism for funding the ongoing development of the network.

 More questions?
 Join us on our Slack channel